1-chris/Powershell-Discord-Bot/README.md

 ## Description
 A PowerShell Discord bot that can be used to run PowerShell commands and scripts.

+For a more simple bot in 1 file, you can browse this previous commit: https://github.com/1-chris/Powershell-Discord-Bot/tree/67d04b6e9854ccb84fabfaacfadc542be13e52ae

 ## Requirements
 - Tested with PowerShell 7.x